-Denbighshire Record Office holds resources for the county but does not include the area administered by Conwy Borough Council.
+Denbighshire (Sir Ddinbych) Record Office, known as Denbighshire Archives, collects and preserves resources relating to the county to safeguard them for present and future generations but does not include the area administered by Conwy Borough Council.

 These resources include documents, manuscripts, maps, newspapers and photographs and date from the twelfth to the twenty-first century.